riclarsson/mpsrad/README.md

 # mpsrad
-Control and science with radiometers
+Control of, and science with, radiometers